 Infectious diseases: It’s also a good idea to get an annual STD test, especially if you have had multiple partners in the last year.

-Men’s Health Month: Health Screenings for Men Over 40
+Men’s Health Screening Checklist for Men Over 40

 Colorectal cancer screening: Men over 50 should get a colonoscopy every 10 years, unless you have a family history or other risk factors—in which case, your doctor may recommend earlier and more frequent screenings.